werf/werf/docs/pages_en/usage/deploy/deployment_scenarios.md

 1. Build images and publish them to the Container Registry of the application.

-2. Add the parameters passed to the main chart and publish it in the OCI repository.
+2. Add the passed parameters and publish the main chart to the OCI repository.
 The chart contains pointers to the images published in the first step.

 3. Export the bundle and its related images to a local archive.